eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 ...
 ```

-### Configuration for a local Triton Server running in a Docker container
+### Configuration for a local Triton Server running in a Docker container with Triton Server Service component [deprecated since 5.2.0]

 If the Nvidia™ Triton Server is running as a Docker container in the gateway, the following configuration is required: